 Further information: Pre-announcement: recovery, renewal and resilience in a post-pandemic world

 Research & Public Policy Partnership Scheme

-In collaboration with the UK Civil Service Policy Profession, the University is offering awards of up to £5,000 to support partnerships between researchers at Oxford and policymakers (in or outside the UK) that will enable partners to improve public policy responses to COVID-19 – mitigating impact, supporting recovery, or both – through the sharing of evidence, experience and expertise.
+In collaboration with the UK Civil Service Policy Profession, the University's Research & Public Policy Partnership Scheme offers awards to support partnerships between researchers at Oxford and policymakers (in or outside the UK) that will enable partners to improve public policy responses to COVID-19 – mitigating impact, supporting recovery, or both – through the sharing of evidence, experience and expertise.

 OPEN connects researchers across the University with opportunities to engage with the policymaking community locally, nationally and internationally.

 Since 2018, OPEN Fellowships have enabled Oxford researchers with a passion for improving public policy to:

 understand better the relevance of their research to local, regional, national and international policymakers;

 work with policymakers to identify and explore mutual interests;

 and develop and leverage networks and other resources to generate benefits to research, policy and the wider world.